indica-mcf/Indica/doc/original.rst

 	* **Symmety**: perform a simple **Abel inversion** of all available LOS
 	* **Asymmetry**:
 		a) Perform **Abel inversion** of a specified set of lines of sight of one camera (HFS viewing LOS of camera V)
 		b) **Fit all LOS using equation 1** of | `M. Sertoli et al. Review of Scientific Instruments 89, 113501 (2018) <https://doi.org/10.1063/1.5046562>`_ searching for the best profiles of **ϵ_SXR(ρ,R_0;t)** and **λ_SXR(ρ;t)**.
 The local emissivity calculated in a) is used as starting point for ϵ_SXR, while λ_SXR is set to zero across the full radius.
-Quite strict boundery conditions for ϵ_SXR and λ_SXR are specified to avoid problems in the plasma centre and at the boundary (rho = 1) and radial smoothing is performed to avoid excessive gradients.
-The number of spline knots can be varied between 3-6 depending on gradients in the emissivity pattern and rate of asymmetry.
+Quite strict boundery conditions for ϵ_SXR and λ_SXR are specified to avoid problems in the plasma centre and at the boundary (rho = 1) and radial smoothing is performed to avoid excessive gradients. **The number of knots** for ϵ_SXR and λ_SXR is chosen by the user (**typically between 3-6**) depending on gradients in the emissivity pattern and rate of asymmetry.

+7. **Define parameters to calculate the plasma composition**
+	* **SXR detection limit** (float, default = 1500): defined as a minimum Te (eV) roughtly coincident with the photon energy of the filter function edge.
+This limit depends on the thickness of the Be-filter and on the quality of atomic data, so is machine dependent. (*A default is provided and usually works fine, but the user must have the possibility to choose a different radius or temperature limit*)
+	* **Account for Zeff** (bool, default = True): calculate a low-Z impurity density to account for missing contributions to the Zeff measurement (*possible only if a Zeff measurement is available*)
+	* **Cross-calibrate to VUV (default = True)**: use independent passive-spectroscopy impurity concentration measurement of Z0 to cross-calibrate the impurity density calculated using SXR. *For W this is currently implemented using KT7/3 quasi-continuum or spectral lines measurements*.
+	* **Choose impurity elements**:
+		* Z0: main radiator (default = W)
+		* Z1: time-evolving low-Z (default = Be)
+		* Z2: if Z1 != Be, choose background constant Be concentration (*this element is currently hard-wired, but should be a choice of the user*)
+		* Z3: second mid-/high-Z element (default = Ni)
+	* **Choose extrapolation methods** of impurity density Z0 beyond the SXR detection limit.
+All extrapolation methods (*choice of user*) proceed separately on the LFS- and HFS-midplane to preserve the measured asymmetry.
+The asymmetry factor λ_Z0 is re-calculated on the extrapolated profiles and used to estimate the 2D impurity density maps and all quantities that depend on them (e.g. total radiated power, Zeff LOS-integral, etc.).
+		* **Constant concentration**: follow shape of electron density profile
+		* **Extrapolate derivative**: use derivative at SXR detection limit to extrapolate LFS impurity density until a **rho_max** (user defined) where derivative -> 0; beyond rho_max use electron density shape to extrapolate up to the separatrix.
+The HFS impurity density is extrapolated using shape of electron density only
+		* **Fit to KB5**: extrapolate Z0 impurity density using gaussian shape to fit experimental KB5 LOS-integrals.
+The fit parameteres  are the gaussian peak, height and width.
+Beyond the peak, the electron density shape is used up to the separatrix. (*The fit is a delicate point and requires more details...*)